mathe-e-botond/ds-math-notes/02-hypothesis-testing.md

 # 2. Hypothesis testing

-Hypothsis testing is the process to confirm a test metric on a data set.
+Hypothesis testing is the process to confirm a test metric on a data set.
 The general process is to

 1. State a **null hypothesis** $H_0$ which is the contradiction of the **alternative hypothesis** we want to verify, sometimes noted with $H_1$
 2. Use a **test statistic** to calculate the probability of an observation given the null hypothesis.
 This probability is the **p-value**